-13.6 tomcrypt_cfg.h
+13.6 Header Configuration

-The file tomcrypt_cfg.h is what lets you control various high level macros which control the behaviour of the library.
+The file $tomcrypt_cfg.h$ is what lets you control various high level macros which control the behaviour of the library.
+Build options are also stored in tomcrypt_custom.h which allow the enabling and disabling of various algorithms.